 If your chargeback request is unsuccessful, the money will not be returned to your SumUp Card.
 In rare cases, this can be disputed further, but this is not a guarantee and will be analysed on a case-by-case basis.

-Now you know what a chargeback is, how to request one, and when you need to.
 If you have any further questions about chargebacks or SumUp in general, don’t hesitate to contact our Support team.

 Download SumUp's dispute form: